mpv-player/mpv/DOCS/man/options.rst

     supported (for example, on Windows 7 without the platform update), mpv will automatically fall back to the older bitblt presentation model.

+    flip-model needs presentation needs to be disabled for background transparency to work.

 ``--d3d11-sync-interval=<0..4>``
     Schedule each frame to be presented for this number of VBlank intervals.
     (default: 1) Setting to 1 will enable VSync, setting to 0 will disable it.